mmezher/hashclash/README.md

 - heirloom-mailx and mailutils for emailing collisions to oneself

-  `sudo apt-get install heirloom-mailx` or  `sudo yum install mailx` `sudo apt-get install mailutils` (Amazon Linux does not require this)
+  `sudo apt-get install heirloom-mailx` or  `sudo yum install mailx`

+  `sudo apt-get install mailutils` (Amazon Linux does not require mailutils)

 - openssl (for email purposes)